beave/sagan/doc/source/rule-keywords.rst

 **content:"GET"; depth:3; content:"downloads"; distance:10; within:9;**

-The first content would ony match on the word "GET" if it is contained within the first 3 bytes of the log line.
+The first content would only match on the word "GET" if it is contained within the first 3 bytes of the log line.
 The second content looks for the term "downloads" if it is a distance of 10 bytes away from the depth.
 From the distance, only the first 9 bytes are examined for the term "downloads" (which is 9 bytes).

 This function is identical to Snort's "within" rule option.
 For more information see: http://blog.joelesler.net/2010/03/offset-depth-distance-and-within.html